Cyclone1070/docsreader/src/tailwind/markdown/docs/list-style-type.md

 Use utilities like `list-disc` and `list-decimal` to control the style of the markers in a list:

-list-disc

-- Now this is a story all about how, my life got flipped-turned upside down
-- And I'd like to take a minute just sit right there
-- I'll tell you how I became the prince of a town called Bel-Air

-list-decimal

-- Now this is a story all about how, my life got flipped-turned upside down
-- And I'd like to take a minute just sit right there
-- I'll tell you how I became the prince of a town called Bel-Air

-list-none

-- Now this is a story all about how, my life got flipped-turned upside down
-- And I'd like to take a minute just sit right there
-- I'll tell you how I became the prince of a town called Bel-Air

 ```
 <ul class="list-disc">  <li>Now this is a story all about how, my life got flipped-turned upside down</li>  <!-- ... --></ul><ol class="list-decimal">  <li>Now this is a story all about how, my life got flipped-turned upside down</li>  <!-- ... --></ol><ul class="list-none">  <li>Now this is a story all about how, my life got flipped-turned upside down</li>  <!-- ... --></ul>
 ```